Why Cedar is a Top Choice For Wood Used in Sauna Building

 How Does Cedar Wood Prevent Molding in a Sauna?

-With modern, traditional steam saunas, extreme amounts of heat and humidity are created with each sauna use.
-If you build a sauna without using cedar wood inside, you run the risk of cracking, warping, and moisture leakage that can be harmful to other areas of your house.
+With modern, traditional Finnish steam saunas, extreme amounts of heat and humidity are created with each sauna use.
+Cedar is one of the best woods you can use to prevent the the risk of cracking, warping, and moisture leakage that can be harmful to other areas of your house.

-Whether you’re using an electric sauna heater or a wood stove, Cedar wood has proven to withstand the incredible amounts of humidity produced by saunas that get constant use and large amounts of steam.
+Whether you’re using an electric sauna heater or a wood burning Sauna stove, Cedar wood has proven to withstand the incredible amounts of humidity produced by saunas that get constant use and large amounts of steam.
 The most prolific sauna users pour several gallons of water over their sauna stove (yes, you can put water on an electric sauna stove).
-If you’re one of those users, having a cedar interior on your sauna is a must.

 - Build your benches using something other than cedar